Lavender fields and villages in Provence, France

 The Luberon isn’t just about the famous villages; it’s also about the quiet roads that connect them.
 Taking a drive without a strict plan is one of the best ways to see the real Provence.
 I found myself pulling over constantly to just take in the views.
 One moment you’re looking at a field of sunflowers, the next you’re winding through a valley dotted with cypress trees.
 The light here is something else, especially in the late afternoon.
 It makes everything glow.
 It’s the kind of place where you just want to roll down the windows and breathe it all in.

-- The road between Bonnieux and Lacoste offers stunning views of the valley.
+The road between Bonnieux and Lacoste offers stunning views of the valley and passes close to the famous Bonnieux lavender fields.

-- The D179 route near Gordes provides iconic vistas of the village.
+The D179 route near Gordes provides iconic vistas of the village and access to some of the most photographed Gordes lavender fields.

 Hidden Valleys and Pastoral Rhythms